Satisfactory Academic Progress Policy

 Appeals of Financial Aid Suspension

-A student placed on financial aid suspension may submit a written appeal documenting extenuating circumstances (ex: injury or serious illness, death of a relative, job changes) that prevented them from meeting minimum standards.
+A student placed on financial aid suspension may submit an appeal documenting extenuating circumstances (ex: injury or serious illness, death of a relative, job changes) that prevented them from meeting minimum standards.
 A student must also submit an academic plan.
 All appeals and academic plans must be submitted to the campus Financial Aid Office by the deadlines outlined in your suspension notification.
-If a student is notified of their suspension status after the deadlines specified for each term, they will be given 10 calendar days from the date of the suspension notification to submit an appeal and academic plan to the Financial Aid Office.
-The Dean of Student Development will review the appeal request and notify the student in writing of the result of the review.
+If a student is notified of their suspension status after the deadlines specified for each term, they will be given 10 calendar days from the date of the suspension notification to submit an appeal to the Financial Aid Office.
+The Dean of Student Development will review the appeal request and notify the student of the result of the review through their EICC email account.
 The decision of the Dean of Student Development is final.

 Personalized Academic Plan

-A student who has been placed on financial aid suspension will be required to complete an academic plan to regain financial aid eligibility.
+A student who has been placed on financial aid suspension is required to complete an academic plan along with their appeal to regain financial aid eligibility.
+Only coursework required for degree completion will be allowed.

 A student who is granted approval and placed on an Academic Plan will be eligible for financial aid if the student follows the provisions of the academic plan and meets the following minimum Course Completion and Grade Point Average requirements each term:

-- Completion of all coursework required by the academic plan
+- Completes all coursework required by the academic plan.

 It is the responsibility of each student to track their own progress and academic standing.
 However, the Financial Aid Office will attempt to notify students of warning/suspension standing after the end of each term.